[Claude Code] How to Create and Use Skills - Your Own Slash Commands

 topic: $ARGUMENTS

-Please write ... with the above topic.
+Please write ... based on the topic above.

 3. File path structure